MATHEMATICS 2 AND EXERCISES

 The theoretical treatment of the fundamental concepts will be followed by examples and exercises.

 We expect that at the end of the course the students have the following abilities:

-- to know the main properties of multi-variable functions, multiple integrals, series of functions and Fourier/Laplace transforms;
+- Knowledge and understanding: students will know the main properties of multi-variable functions, multiple integrals, series of functions and other mathematical tools useful in applications, as Fourier/Laplace transforms;

-- to express the contents in a clear way, even in the oral exam, owing to a formally correct mathematical language;
+- Communication: students will have to express the contents of the course in a clear way, even in the oral exam, owing to a formally correct mathematical language;

 - Functions of several real variables: limits; continuity and differentiability; maxima and minima.

 - Series; functions series; Fourier series and Fourier coefficients; power series: convergence properties and sum of the series.